aws-samples/eks-workshop/content/servicemesh/introduction.md

 ### Istio

+![Istio Architecture](/images/servicemesh-intro2.png)

+> Let's review in detail what each of these components are,
+>
 > It is a completely open source service mesh that layers transparently onto existing distributed applications.
 It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system.

-![Istio Architecture](/images/servicemesh-intro2.png)

 * <span style="color:orange">**Envoy**</span>
   * Process the inbound/outbound traffic from inter-service and service-to-external-service transparently.